cagov/Cron/CovidEquityData/readme.md

 ## Approvals

 - Data is retrieved from snowflake
-- Data is not published before the statewide coordinated daily stats release time 9:30am daily
+- Data is not published before the statewide coordinated stats release time 9:30am Friday
 - Data is published as static json files to the covid-static-data repository and from there pushed to files.covid19.ca.gov
 - Data will be initially published as an open pull request on the static repository.
 - Data consumed by charts in staging is written into the /to-review folder.